2010 United States foreclosure crisis: Attempted legislative fix

 In an apparent attempt to resolve some of the issues with missing, lost, and sometimes fraudulent paperwork both the United States House of Representatives and the United States Senate passed H.R.
 3808 which would force courts to recognize out of state and electronic notarizations.
-The bill passed the Senate through a verbal vote, and wasn't publicly debated.
+The bill passed the Senate through a voice vote, and without debate.
 President Barack Obama, fearing "unintended consequences on consumer protections" utilized his veto powers, at first using a pocket veto by simply not signing the bill, and later by issuing a more formal protective-return veto.

 The Interstate Recognition of Notarizations (IRON) Act of 2010 would have required “any Federal or State court to recognize any notarization made by a notary public licensed by a State other than the State where the court is located when such notarization occurs in or affects interstate commerce.”
 The bill, written by U.S. Rep. Robert Aderholt (R-AL) to help court stenographers in his district alleviate issues with getting courts in other states to accept depositions notarized in Alabama, came under criticism in October 2010 from homeowner advocates who said it would have made it easier for mortgage processors to foreclose on homeowners without proper documentation or chain of title.

 The first version of the IRON Act (H.R.
 1979), sponsored by Aderholt in 2005, passed the House of Representatives in December 2006.
 The same bill was later sponsored by U.S. Sen. Tom Carper (D-DE) and introduced in the U.S. Senate Judiciary Committee as S.2083 in 2007, but it ultimately stalled.
 The bill was again sponsored by Aderholt (R-AL) and introduced in the U.S. House of Representatives as H.R.
 3808 on October 14, 2009.
 It passed by voice vote in the House on April 27, 2010.
 The bill was co-sponsored by Rep. Bruce Braley (D-IA), Rep. Mike Castle (R-DE) and Rep. Artur Davis (D-AL).
 The bill was voted on in the U.S. Senate on Sept.
 27 at the urging of Senate Judiciary Chairman Patrick Leahy (D-VT).
 Leahy's staff said that they had received calls from "constituents" pressing for passage of the bill.
 But Leahy may have supported the bill after being lobbied by notaries at a September event in D.C. honoring President Calvin Coolidge.